 - Measure and record the circumference of the lampshade ring, and add an extra inch.
 Determine the height you want your finished lamp shade to be by measuring from the bottom to the top of your lamp’s harp.

-- Trace these dimensions onto the styrene – this should be a long rectangle.
+- Trace these dimensions onto the styrene – you should end up with a long rectangle.

 - Adhere the styrene to the reverse (non-patterned) side of the fabric by peeling off the backing slowly and smoothing with the other hand.
 Make sure there are no crinkles or air bubbles.